Genting Highlands Travel Guide: Everything You Want to Know

 There are four ways to go to Genting Highlands (also known as RW Genting) from Singapore or Kuala Lumpur International Airport (KLIA).

 1. By Plane to Kuala Lumpur

-It takes 50 minutes to 1 hour of flight time from Singapore Changi Airport to Kuala Lumpur International Airport (KLIA) whereas a coach/bus will take an average 5 to 7 hours of travel time.
+It takes 50 minutes to 1 hour of flight time from Singapore Changi Airport to Kuala Lumpur International Airport (KLIA) whereas a coach/bus will take an average of 5 to 7 hours of travel time.

-Upon arrival at Kuala Lumpur International Airport (KLIA), take a taxi to go Genting and that would cost RM 200+.
+Upon arrival at Kuala Lumpur International Airport (KLIA), take a taxi to go Genting and that would cost around RM 200+.

 2. By Train from Singapore or JB Sentral to Genting Highlands

 If you have always been taking a coach to Genting Highlands, you may want to be more adventurous by exploring the train option.